Peter Dunbar (politician)

 Peter M. Dunbar (born January 10, 1947) is an American politician.
 He served as a Republican member for the 50th and 53rd district of the Florida House of Representatives.

 Life and career

 Dunbar was born in New Haven, Connecticut.
 He attended Florida State University.

-In 1978, Dunbar was elected to represent the 53rd district of the Florida House of Representatives, succeeding Mary R. Grizzle.
-He served until 1982, when he was succeeded by Dennis L. Jones.
+In 1978, Dunbar was elected to represent the 53rd district of the Florida House of Representatives, succeeding Mary Grizzle.
+He served until 1982, when he was succeeded by Dennis Jones.
 In the same year, he was elected to represent the 50th district, succeeding Beverly Burnsed Spencer.
-He served until 1988, when he was succeeded by R. Z. Safley.
+He served until 1988, when he was succeeded by Sandy Safley.